 Application forms for Maternity Leave Credits are available from the DSP.

 Non Statutory Additional Unpaid Leave to the end of the school year.

 A teacher who, on completion of maternity leave and statutory additional unpaid maternity leave may apply for non-statutory additional unpaid maternity leave to the end of the school year.
 In the context of this leave the end of the school year is taken to mean August 31st.

 This leave is not a statutory entitlement and is subject to obtaining written sanction from the employer at least six weeks in advance of an intention to avail of this leave.

 a.
 Maternity Leave (26 weeks)

-b.
+c.
 Any statutory additional unpaid maternity leave (maximum of 16 weeks)

-c.
+d.
 Non-statutory additional unpaid maternity leave to the end of the school year (to Aug 31st)

-Application for maternity leave both paid and unpaid should be made by teachers to their employer at least 6 weeks in advance of commencement of the leave.
+Application for all types of maternity leave both paid and unpaid should be made by teachers to their employer at least 6 weeks in advance of commencement of the leave.
 The application form should be submitted along with a medical certificate confirming the pregnancy and stating the date of the baby's expected birth.